qutebrowser A keyboard-driven browser.

 Additional hints

-• If running from git, run the following to generate the documentation for the :help command (the mkvenv.py script used with a virtualenv install already does this for you):
+• If running from git, run the following to generate the documentation for the :help command (the scripts/mkvenv.py script used with a virtualenv install already does this for you):

 $ pip install -r misc/requirements/requirements-docs.txt # or install asciidoc manually